What is the “RATE Function”?

 - The output given by the RATE function depends on the period input for loan payments.
 For example, if the NPER is 12 and the input in PMT is monthly payments, the RATE function’s output will be a monthly interest rate.
 If you want the annual interest rate, you need to multiply the monthly rate by 12.

 Based on the information below, we have been asked to calculate the interest rate for this loan using Excel’s RATE function.
+Download this free rate function workout from our blog and practice yourself.

 The RATE function has calculated the interest rate for this loan as 0.6%.
 The payment per month is entered as a negative number to reflect a cash outflow.
 This output is the monthly interest rate as the Nper and payments are monthly.
 If you want the annual interest rate, you need to multiply this output by 12.